mmuller88/mmblog/content/newsletter-31/index.md

 <https://blog.56k.cloud/cdk-certificate-handling-with-custom-resources/>

-In this article the author uses AWS CDK Custom Resources to solve a problem with DNS validating a certificate.
+In this article, the author uses AWS CDK Custom Resources to solve a problem with DNS validating a certificate.
 As the custom domain isn't managed by Route 53 you can't use the standard route53 constructs to do that.
-Super smart how the author solved it with using a custom resource.
+Super smart how the author solved it by using a custom resource.

 Thanks a lot to the author [Jochen Zehnder](https://blog.56k.cloud/author/jochen/)